jasielmacedo/gpt-for-whatsapp/README.md

 6. The server will start running at [http://localhost:5000](http://localhost:5000/).
 You can now use the AI-WhatsApp Assistant by sending a message to your Twilio WhatsApp number.

+## Configuring Twilio Account

+To set up a free Twilio account and configure it for the AI-WhatsApp Assistant, follow these steps:

+1. Sign up for a free Twilio account at [https://www.twilio.com/try-twilio](https://www.twilio.com/try-twilio).
+2. Once your account is created and you're logged in, navigate to the [Twilio Console](https://www.twilio.com/console).
+3. Configure the whatsapp API on `Develop > Messaging > Try it out > Send a Whatsapp Message`
+4. Go to the 'Sandbox Settings' section and configure the webhook for incoming messages.
+This repo will provide `https://yourserver.com/chat` and `https://yourserver.com/status_check` to use as webhook.
+5. Save the changes by clicking on the 'Save' button at the bottom of the page.
+6. In the Twilio Console, navigate to the 'Settings' > 'WhatsApp Sandbox' section.
+7. Follow the instructions to link your WhatsApp account to the Twilio Sandbox.
+Send the provided code from your WhatsApp account to the Twilio Sandbox number.
+8. Once your WhatsApp number is linked to the Twilio Sandbox, you can use it to send messages to the AI WhatsApp Assistant.
+9. Don't forget to update the `.env` file in your project with your Twilio Account SID, Account Token, and WhatsApp number.

 ## Postgres and Pinecone